argilla-io/argilla/docs/_source/practical_guides/create_dataset.md

 #### Update records

 It is possible to add, update and delete attributes of existing records such as suggestions and metadata by simply modifying the records and saving the changes with the `update_records` method.
+To learn more about the format that these should have check the section ["Configure the records"](#configure-the-records) above.

 This is an example of how you would do this:

 ```python
 # Load the dataset